 This correction for the dry gas component of the atmosphere refraction takes into account the path delay in the radar return signal due to the atmosphere.
-It is far the largest adjustment that must be applied to altimeter measurement since its order of magnitude is about 2.3 m but its temporal variations are low (a few centimetres only).
+It is by far the largest adjustment that must be applied to altimeter measurement (since its order of magnitude is about 2.3 m) but its temporal variations are low (a few centimetres only).

-ΔRdry= -0.02277Po*(1+0.0026cos2φ) where Po is the sea level pressure in Pascal and φ the latitude.
-Thus, the dry tropospheric range delay is proportional to sea level pressure and also depends to the latitude (φ).
-An sea level pressure error of 5 mbar corresponds to a range error of about 1 cm.
+where Po is the sea level pressure in Pascal and j the latitude.
+Thus, the dry tropospheric range delay is proportional to sea level pressure and also depends on the latitude.
+A sea level pressure error of 5 mbar corresponds to a range error of about 1 cm.

-Since it is impossible to currently estimate the sea level pressure by spaceborne techniques, the dry troposphere correction must be obtained from meteorological models.
+Since it is not possible to estimate the sea level pressure from space, the dry troposphere correction must be obtained from meteorological models